larryschirmer/deep_rl_navigation/README.md

 - 2 - turn left
 - 3 - turn right

-the agent navigates the environment picking up yellow bananas and avoiding blue bananas.
+The agent navigates the environment picking up yellow bananas and avoiding blue bananas.
 A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
 The goal of the environment is for the agent to collect as many yellow bananas as possible while avoiding all the blue bananas.

-The state space has 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around the agent's forward direction.
+The state space has 37 dimensions and contains the agent's velocity, along with a ray-based perception of objects around the agent's forward direction.
 Given this information, the agent has to learn how to best select actions.

 The task is episodic, and in order to solve the environment, your agent must get an average score of +13 over 100 consecutive episodes.